Choosing an Intraocular Lens Implant for Cataract Surgery

 This article, the second in a series on cataract surgery, is designed to help you make an important decision: which intraocular lens implant (IOL) you wish to have implanted in your eye.
 This decision is secondary only to choosing a surgeon to perform the implant.

 While your particular eye will partially dictate which lens is right for you, and only your doctor and a thorough eye exam can help here, it will be very useful to understand what is available today and which lens might be of particular interest to you.

-Past corrective actions such as Lasik surgery will play a part as will the presence of astigmatism.
-Any physical damage will have to be considered as well as your general and especially your eye health.
-Be prepared at your first ophthalmologist visit to keep an open mind and listen carefully to your doctor - after your eye exam he will have more information that you can possibly collect on your own.
+Past corrective actions such as Lasik surgery will play a part, as will the presence of astigmatism.
+Any physical damage will have to be considered, as well as your general health, and particularly your eye health.
+Be prepared at your first ophthalmologist visit to keep an open mind and listen carefully to your doctor.
+After this exam, your doctor will have more information than you can possibly collect on your own.

 The standard intraocular lens

 The standard lens is implanted in an overwhelming number of people and performs very well.
 It has been around for decades and has an excellent record of success.